postsharp/Metalama.Documentation/conceptual/troubleshooting/troubleshooting-unattended-build.md

 In your build or pipeline configuration, create an environment variable named `METALAMA_DIAGNOSTICS` and set its value to the content of the `diagnostics.json` file.

 > [!WARNING]
-> Using diagnostics set by environment variable always overrides local diagnostics settings used by `metalama` tool.
+> Using diagnostics set by environment variable always overrides local diagnostics settings used by the `metalama` tool.

 ## Step 3.
 Run the build on build server

 Metalama will automatically read the diagnostics configuration from an environment variable.
 The build will produce diagnostics based on the specified configuration set in the environment variable.

 You will find the logs under the `%TEMP%\Metalama\Logs` directory.